Achievable rate region for three user discrete broadcast channel based on coset codes: The binary additive dirty point-to-point channel suffers a rate loss

 Since $X$ is a function of $(U,S)$\footnote{With probability $1$}, there exist $z_{i} \in \left\{ 0,1 \right\}:i=0,1,\cdots,7$ such that entries of table \ref{Table:p_USX} hold true.

 Moreover, condition 4) and Markov chain $X-(U,S)-Y$ implies $p_{USXY}$ is completely determined in terms of entries of table \ref{Table:p_USY} and $z_{i}:i=0,1,\cdots,7$.
 For example $p_{USXY}(3,0,1,1)=p_{USY}(3,0,1)(1-z_{3})$.
-This enables us compute marginal $p_{SXY}$ in terms of entries of table \ref{Table:p_USY} and $z_{i}:i=0,1,\cdots,7$.
-This marginal must satisfy conditions 1) and 2) which implies/is equivalent to the last two columns of table \ref{Table:P_SXY} being equal.
+This enables us to compute the marginal $p_{SXY}$ in terms of entries of table \ref{Table:p_USY} and $z_{i}:i=0,1,\cdots,7$.
+This marginal must satisfy conditions 1) and 2) which implies that the last two columns of table \ref{Table:P_SXY} are equal.

 Since $\epsilon \notin \left\{ 0,1\right\}$, (\ref{Eqn:P_SYXOf000}),(\ref{Eqn:P_SYXOf110}) imply